Free no-obligation site survey · Nationwide coverage Contact Us

 SurveyFree & no-obligation

 Plymouth’s industrial roofs take a harder beating than most.
-The city’s marine, manufacturing and distribution units sit on the South West coast, where wet Atlantic weather and salt-laden air work on a roof finish faster than they would inland.
-For the facilities teams responsible for warehouses and factory units around Plymouth and across Devon, that climate shortens the window between cosmetic ageing and genuine deterioration.
-A coating applied while the sheets are still sound can close that gap, but only a survey can confirm the roof is a candidate in the first place rather than a replacement waiting to happen.
+Your marine, manufacturing and distribution units here sit on the South West coast.
+That means wet Atlantic weather and salt-laden air go to work on a roof finish faster than they would inland.
+For facilities teams responsible for warehouses and factory units around Plymouth and across Devon, that climate shortens the window between cosmetic ageing and genuine deterioration.
+A coating applied while the sheets are still sound can close that gap, but only a survey can confirm your roof is a candidate in the first place, rather than a replacement waiting to happen.

 The South West climate and profiled metal

-Devon is one of the wetter parts of England, and on the coast the moisture comes with salt that accelerates corrosion.
-Profiled steel relies on a factory-applied finish that chalks, fades and thins until bare metal shows, at which point rust takes over and speeds up.
+Devon is one of the wetter parts of England.
+On the coast, that moisture comes with salt that accelerates corrosion.
+Profiled steel relies on a factory-applied finish that chalks, fades and thins until bare metal shows.
+At that point, rust takes over and speeds up.
 Inland and in a drier county that decline is slow.
 On a coastal site, roofs spend more of the year wet, organic growth takes hold readily on shaded slopes, and the salt in the air gives corrosion a head start.
-Maintenance plans written for a drier location tend to run behind the actual condition of the roof, which is why we judge each one on what the survey shows rather than on its age alone.
-Two roofs of the same age, one in Devon and one in the Midlands, can be in very different states, and the only way to know which you are looking at is to get up there and check.
+Maintenance plans written for a drier location tend to run behind the actual condition of the roof, which is why we judge each one on what the survey shows, rather than on its age alone.
+Two roofs of the same age, one in Devon and one in the Midlands, can be in very different states.
+The only way to know which you are looking at is to get up there and check.

 Industrial Roof Coating Plymouth on a Plymouth building

 Why we survey first: no two roofs in Plymouth are the same.
-A real surveyor inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.
+One of our surveyors inspects the building, the surface and the access, then recommends only what it needs — no guesswork, and no generic price.

 What we check before specifying